ISAK BERBIC, Associate Professor

-Photography and Media Art, Artificial Lighting and Critical Color, Theory-Research-Practice, Limits of Representation, Social and Contested Histories
+Photography and Media Art, Interdisciplinary Studio, Limits of Representation, Social and Contested Histories.

 M.F.A.
 University of Illinois at Chicago

 Office: Staller Center for the Arts #4281